Formality of a higher-codimensional Swiss-Cheese operad: (Co)homology of VSC mn

+Let us define classes in $H_{*}(\Conf_{W}(l);\K)$ using ``solar system''~\cite[Section~2]{Sinha2013}.
+With this point of view, any forest consisting of binary trees whose roots are possibly decorated by a loop induces a class in $H_{*}(\Conf_{W}(l); \K)$.
+The difference with classical solar systems is that orbital centers are chosen far enough from $\R^{m}$, and that if a root is decorated by a loop then the orbital center itself orbits around $\R^{m}$ in the shape of $S^{n-m-1}$.
+For example, the embedding $S^{n-1} \times S^{n-m-1} \to \Conf_{W}(2)$ of Proposition~\ref{prop:well-def} corresponds to the decorated binary tree with two leaves.

-Given Inequality~\eqref{eq.poinc-poly}, the universal coefficients theorem, and the fact that we are working over a field, it is sufficient to show that the map tensored with $\K$ is injective.
-We may create classes in $H_{*}(\Conf_{W}(l);\K)$ using trees where vertices are possibly decorated by a loop (to represent the homology class corresponding to $\eta_{i}$).
-The Jacobi relation is satisfied, as these homology classes come from the subspace $\Conf_{\R^{n}}(l)$ (with $\R^{n}$ being e.g.\ the upper half-space).
-Similarly, the classes from $\vscV_{mn}(l)$ correspond to graphs modded out by the Arnold relation, with each connected component possibly decorated by $\eta$.
-The duality pairing between homology and cohomology classes correspond to the pairing between graphs and trees of~\cite{Sinha2013}.
-As this pairing is nondegenerate~\cite[Theorem~4.7]{Sinha2013}, we therefore get that $\vscV_{mn}(l) \to H^{*}(\Conf_{W}(l))$ is injective. \end{proof}
+The homology classes induced by undecorated trees satisfy the Jacobi relation, as these homology classes come from the subspace $\Conf_{\R^{n}}(l)$ (with $\R^{n}$ being e.g.\ the upper half-space).
+The homology/cohomology pairing is given by the pairing between graphs (using the description after Definition~\ref{def:vscV}) and trees, which is nondegenerate by~\cite[Theorem~4.7]{Sinha2013}, tensored with the pairing between the loops and the classes $\eta$ (which is clearly nondegenerate).
+We therefore get that $\vscV_{mn}(l) \to H^{*}(\Conf_{W}(l))$ is injective, establishing the result. \end{proof}